 The Retest All regression testing technique is reliable, but it often proves too time-consuming and costly.
 For this reason, it’s often wiser to organize your tests into suites that correspond to modules of your program.
 During each regression testing session, your QAs will focus on retesting only the modules that are known to be affected by the change.

 In the case of regression test selection, each run focuses on the functionality that’s most crucial and/or relevant for a particular release.
 When following this approach, it’s vital to make sure that it provides you with a significant advantage over Retest All in terms of ROI.

 Prioritizing the most essential tests is another way to optimize the testing process.
 When it comes to Test Case Prioritization, your QA team still runs all tests, but it decides on which ones to run first.

 There are two widely-accepted approaches to Test Case Prioritization:

 - General prioritization.
 The cases are selected for regression testing based on their relevance to all subsequent versions.

 - Version-specific prioritization.
-Cases are chosen based on their importance for a specific version or update.
+When it comes to this regression testing technique, cases are chosen based on their importance for a specific version or update.

 While Retest All and Test Case Prioritization involve roughly the same amount of resources, the latter enables you to ship important updates and fixes faster.